« MySpace Mobile - The Ad Supported Play | Main | Orange UK: Ringing Up Xmas Tunes »

 The buzz around the iPhone is still humming!

-Krisse from All About Symbian joined the fun and picks the 'best post of the week' title with 'why $50 phones are revolutionary while $500 ones aren't'; and here's a quote I really liked:
+Krisse from All About Symbian joined the fun and picked the 'best post of the week' title with 'why $50 phones are revolutionary while $500 ones aren't'; and here's a quote I liked:

 David Beers hopes that the closed-platform iPhone could spur on a new era of open-platform handheld tablets which he calls "PDA 2.0" :)